-Plaintiff Bell Semic is a limited liability company organized under the laws of the State of Delaware with a place of business at One West Broad Street, Suite 901, Bethlehem, PA 18018.

-14. Bell Semic stems from a long pedigree that began at Bell Labs.
+- 13. Plaintiff Bell Semic is a limited liability company organized under the laws of the State of Delaware with a place of business at One West Broad Street, Suite 901, Bethlehem, PA 18018. - 14.
+Bell Semic stems from a long pedigree that began at Bell Labs.
 Bell Labs sprung out of the Bell System as a research and development laboratory, and eventually became known as one of America's greatest technology incubators.
 Bell Labs employees invented the transistor in 1947 in Murray Hill, New Jersey.
 It was widely considered one of the most important technological breakthroughs of the time, earning the inventors the Nobel Prize in Physics.
 Bell Labs made the first commercial transistors at a plant in Allentown, Pennsylvania.
-For decades, Bell Labs licensed its transistor patents to companies throughout the world, creating a technological boom that led to the use of transistors in the semiconductor devices prevalent in most electronic devices today.

-15. Bell Semic, a successor to Bell Labs' pioneering efforts, owns over 1,900 worldwide patents and applications, approximately 1,500 of which are active United States patents.
+For decades, Bell Labs licensed its transistor patents to companies throughout the world, creating a technological boom that led to the use of transistors in the semiconductor devices prevalent in most electronic devices today. - 15.
+Bell Semic, a successor to Bell Labs' pioneering efforts, owns over 1,900 worldwide patents and applications, approximately 1,500 of which are active United States patents.
 This patent portfolio of semiconductor-related inventions was developed over many years by some of the world's leading semiconductor companies, including Bell Labs, Lucent Technologies, Agere Systems, and LSI Logic and LSI Corporation ("LSI").
 This portfolio reflects technology that underlies many important innovations in the development of semiconductors and integrated circuits for high-tech products, including smartphones, computers, wearables, digital signal processors, IoT devices, automobiles, broadband carrier access, switches, network processors, and wireless connectors.

-16. The principals of Bell Semic all worked at Bell Labs' Allentown facility, and have continued the rich tradition of innovating, licensing, and helping the industry at large since those early days at Bell Labs.
+- 16. The principals of Bell Semic all worked at Bell Labs' Allentown facility, and have continued the rich tradition of innovating, licensing, and helping the industry at large since those early days at Bell Labs.
 For example, Bell Semic's CTO was a LSI Fellow and Broadcom Fellow.
 He is known throughout the world as an innovator with more than 300 patents to his name, and he has a sterling reputation for helping semiconductor fabs improve their efficiency.
 Bell Semic's CEO took a brief hiatus from the semiconductor world to work with Nortel Networks in the telecom industry during its bankruptcy.
-His efforts saved the pensions of tens of thousands of

-Nortel retirees and employees.
-In addition, several Bell Semic executives previously served as engineers at many of these companies and were personally involved in creating the ideas claimed throughout Bell Semic's extensive patent portfolio.

-17. On information and belief, ASMedia is a Taiwanese Corporation that has its principal place of business and corporate headquarters 6F., No. 115 Minquan Rd., Xindian Dist., New Taipei City 231, Taiwan (R.O.C.).
-On information and belief, ASMedia develops, designs, and/or manufactures products in the United States, including in this District, according to the '626 and '760 patented process/methodology; and/or uses the '626 and '760 patented process/methodology in the United States, including in this District, to make products; and/or distributes, markets, sells, or offers to sell in the United States and/or imports products into the United States, including in this District, to make products into the United States, including in this District, that were manufactured or otherwise produced using the patented process.
-Additionally, ASMedia introduces those products into the stream of commerce knowing that they will be sold and/or used in this District and elsewhere in the United States.
+His efforts saved the pensions of tens of thousands of Nortel retirees and employees.
+In addition, several Bell Semic executives previously served as engineers at many of these companies and were personally involved in creating the ideas claimed throughout Bell Semic's extensive patent portfolio. - 17.
+On information and belief, Socionext is organized and exists under the laws of the State of California.
+Socionext develops, designs, and/or manufactures products in the United States, including in this District, according to the '626 and/or '760 patented process/methodology; and/or uses the '626 and/or '760 patented process/methodology in the United States, including in this District, to make products; and/or distributes, markets, sells, or offers to sell in the United States and/or imports products into the United States, including in this District, that were manufactured or otherwise produced using the patented process.
+Additionally, Socionext introduces those products into the stream of commerce knowing that they will be sold and/or used in this District and elsewhere in the United States.